Selkie: Faroese legends

-A famous selkie story from the Faroe Islands is The Legend of Kópakonan, Kópakonan literally meaning 'seal woman.'
+A famous selkie story from the Faroe Islands is The Legend of Kópakonan, Kópakonan literally meaning 'the seal woman.'
 The story tells of a young farmer from the village of Mikladalur who, after learning about the local legend that seals could come ashore and shed their skins once a year on the Thirteenth Night, goes to see for himself.
 While laying in wait, the man watches as many seals swim to shore, shedding their skin to reveal their human forms.
 The farmer takes the skin of a young selkie woman, who, unable to return to the water without her skin, is forced to follow the young man back to his farm and become his wife.
 The two stay together for many years, even producing several children.
 The man locks the selkie woman's skin in a chest, keeping the key to the lock on his person at all times, so his wife may never gain access.
 However, one day the man forgets his key at home, and comes back to his farm to find that his selkie wife has taken her skin and returned to the ocean.
 Later, when the farmer is out on a hunt, he kills the selkie woman's selkie husband and two selkie sons.
 Enraged, the selkie woman promises vengeance for her lost kin.
 She exclaims that "some shall be drowned, some shall fall from cliffs and slopes, and this shall continue, until so many men have been lost that they will be able to link arms around the whole island of Kalsoy."
 Deaths that occur on the island are thought to be due to the selkie woman's curse.

 Peter Kagan and the Wind by Gordon Bok tells of the fisherman Kagan who married a seal-woman.
 Against his wife's wishes he set sail dangerously late in the year, and was trapped battling a terrible storm, unable to return home.
-His wife shifted to her seal form and saved him, even though this meant she could never return to her human body and hence her happy home.
+His wife shifted to her seal form and swam out to comfort him in his boat as they froze, even though this meant she could never return to her human body and hence her happy home.
 Singer-songwriter Russell Christian immortalized the tale of the Faroese selkie in his song "Kopakonan".